Monitoring search engine rankings provides valuable insight into your site's overall SEO performance.

 But it’s the rankings that will deliver the first indication of the problem.

-For the purpose of this walkthrough, I’ll be using Rank Intelligence, which allows users to explore changes in search visibility .
+For the purpose of this walkthrough, I’ll be using Rank Intelligence, the industry's only real-time rank tracking tool for enterprise SEO.

 Keep in mind that our goal isn’t just to find out specific ranking positions.
 We want to extract insights that will allow us to understand our success and analyze potential threats better.